 Unfortunately, due to acute system pressures, Care Homes or Home Care providers were unable to capture and share stories.
-Examples of Primary Care and Pharmacy stories are provided at Appendix 1.

 4. Themes and reflections identified through the stories

 The thematic review of the stories received commenced at the 6th September stakeholder workshop.
 At this workshop, stakeholders reviewed of one of the stories submitted and identified key themes as flows: